JDMullally/FishGame/Fish/Planning/referee.md

 - When the game is over, it reports the outcome of the game and the failing and cheating player;

-- during the game it may need to inform game observers of on-going actions.
+- during the game it may need to inform game observers of on-going actions, preferably with a State.

+State is

+      { "players" : Player*,

+        "board" : Board }

 To do these things, we need our referee to be able to remove a cheating player and their penguins, and save that player who cheated and report them.
 The referee must also be able to determine when